WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 supporting G729 (which is a single handler) places a call, this SBC crashes, and a different SBC which only supports G.711 (which is a different handler) needs to step in and take over the call, the handler would change.
+A handler has an advertisement, which is a description of its media capabilities (media types and codecs).

 Of course, a single physical device might be represented logically by one or more handlers; the mapping of a piece of software or hardware to a set of handlers is a matter of local implementation.

-A handler is always associated to a TG.
-As part of startup procedures, the client will register its handler with the TG.
+The client registers its handler with the TG.
+If a client receives services from multiple TGs, it would register that handler to multiple TG.

 The final resource is a call, which is exactly what it sounds like.
 Calls are always associated with one and only TG.
 When a client